 This small church built on the side of the rock at the top of Mount Tauro commands the best views of Taormina and Giardini Naxos below.
 You can walk up to it from Taormina via the stairs.
 The climb takes 20-30min up.

 Insider tip: The church is not open to visitors but you can see its nice paintings on the 3rd Sunday of the month when it opens for mass service at 8am.
 The church can also be reached by car.
+If you are driving, you might want to save our guide to a road trip across Europe for some more ideas.

 A few steps higher up from the Chiesa Madonna della Rocca you can find Taormina’s Castle which is also closed off for visitors but has a similar view from slightly higher up.